govuk-one-login/account-components/solutions/integration-tests/README.md

 ## Post-deploy

-Integration tests can also run in the frontend deployment pipeline once the frontend has been deployed.
-By default tests will not run in the post-deployment environment.
-To run a test in the post-deployment pipeline tag it with `@postDeploy`.
+Integration tests also run in the frontend deployment pipeline once the frontend has been deployed.
+To skip a test in the post-deployment pipeline tag it with `@skipPostDeploy`.
 Currently tests are run against the `build` deployment but can also be configured to run against other deployments e.g. `staging`.

-Prefer running tests in GitHub Actions against local servers and only run tests which target actual deployments when it is not possible to test the functionality earlier.

 ## Test tagging

 Tests can be tagged using the following custom tags to alter their behaviour:

-- `@postDeploy` - will run in post-deployment environment
 - `@skipPreDeploy` - will not run in pre-deployment environment
+- `@skipPostDeploy` - will not run in post-deployment environment
 - `@skipMobile` - will not run against the mobile viewport
 - `@skipDesktop` - will not run against the desktop viewport
 - `@skipTarget-{target} e.g. @skipTarget-local, @skipTarget-build, @skipTarget-staging` - will not run when the test target matches `{target}`